m6w6/ext-psi/README.md

 * C style multi line comments
 * C++ style single line comments
-* CPP directives are ignored, so the hash sign basically works as single line comment

 ```c
 // this is a one line comment